lazara5/elox/README.md

 * break and continue in loops
 * Modulo operator
 * Class hierarchy starting from common Object root
-* support for native methods
+* Support for native methods
+* Array type